 1.2.4.
-Keys gaps of the first assessment based on IMAP
+Practical example of assessment under IMAP: MED QSR 2017 - identified key gaps Keys gaps of the first assessment based on IMAP

-- 48. Although this Comparative analysis is focused on analyses of methodological approaches to the GES assessments, comparing the 2017 Commissions Decision and IMAP/2017 MED QSR, the issue of lack of data and information will be tackled in this specific chapter. - 49.
+- 50. Although this Comparative analysis is focused on analyses of methodological approaches to the GES assessments, comparing the 2017 Commissions Decision and IMAP/2017 MED QSR, the issue of lack of data and information will be tackled in this specific chapter. - 51.
 This issue has been recognized during the 2017 MED QSR preparation.
 In the Mediterranean Sea, there is significant amount of information, but it is scattered in various databases, institutions, and the literature.
-Still, some progress has been made on data collection, processing and availability, i.e. through the development and updating of the regional MAMIAS database.

-- 50. The key identified gaps could be grouped as follows: - Weak evidence for most of the reported impacts of alien species, mostly based on expert judgement - Assessment of trends in abundance and spatial distribution is largely lacking - Lack of standardised, dedicated and coordinated monitoring - Patchy monitoring effort - NIS identification is challenged due to lack of taxonomical expertise. - 51.
+Still, some progress has been made on data collection, processing and availability, i.e. through the development and updating of the regional MAMIAS database. - 52.
+The key identified gaps could be grouped as follows: - Weak evidence for most of the reported impacts of alien species, mostly based on expert judgement - Assessment of trends in abundance and spatial distribution is largely lacking - Lack of standardised, dedicated and coordinated monitoring - Patchy monitoring effort - NIS identification is challenged due to lack of taxonomical expertise. - 53.
 The 2017 updated Action plan concerning Species Introductions and Invasive Species in the Mediterranean Sea (primarily elaborated in 2003) sets the objectives and actions to implement at regional and national level to address the NIS problematic.
 It particularly focuses on the need for data collection and processing, including enhancement of national capacities.